 In the event that a pet outlives its owner, family members may find themselves in a predicament as to what to do with the pet or pets.
 The survivors may not know how to care for exotic pets, if you have them, or may not want to deal with a dog as large as a Newf or several Newfs.
 If you have family or a friend that is willing to take on a Newf, don't leave it to be dealt with until after the fact.
 Decide ahead of time where the animal should go and discuss it with that person or persons to avoid surprises after your death.
 Talk to the breeder of your dogs about taking them back.
 If your breeder is unwilling or unavailable to take the dogs, ask a training buddy.
 Consider how they take care of their own dogs.
 Will your dogs be kept in the style to which they have become accustomed?
 Should all of your dogs be placed in new homes?
 Will chronic health problems or advanced age require extra time and care?
 Realistically, would it be in the dog's best interest to be euthanized instead of rehomed?
 A word of caution, courts are very unwilling to uphold a euthanasia order if it is written out in a will.
 Prior arrangements with family or friends would be best in this case.
 Notify your veterinarian as well.
 If you have show or breeding dogs, do you want them to continue to be shown or bred after you are gone?
 If so, check the AKC rules regarding transfer of a dog after the owner's death.
 In addition to the number of critters some of us have, many of us have an extensive collection of crates, leads, collars, books, water gear, draft equipment, grooming utensils, and even a collection of dog related art and collectibles.
 Where should all of that go?
 How should it be dispersed?
 Garage sale, auction, direct gift?
 Should any of it be sent along with your dogs?
 One option is to donate via eBay's MissionFish™.
 Objects can be sold online with the proceeds designated to the NCA Charitable Trust.

 How much money should you leave for the care of your dogs?
 This will vary considerably with the number of dogs that you have, their ages and the area of the country that you live in.
-The average cost to feed the average Newf can run from $250-400 annually.
-Basic veterinary care for a young to middle-aged dog could be almost $500 a year.
+The average cost to feed the average Newf can run from in the hundreds of dollars annually.
+Basic veterinary care for a young to middle-aged dog could be upwards of $1000 a year.
 This would depend on where you live, what the veterinary costs are in that area and possibly whether you have to use heartworm preventative or other parasite control products such as flea or tick products (that figure included heartworm preventative because we have to do that in Michigan).
 This is also considering that the dog is relatively healthy.
-So the cost to maintain the average, healthy Newf could be about $1,000 per year.
+So the cost to maintain the average, healthy Newf could be about $2,000 per year.
 For older dogs or dogs with chronic health problems, the numbers could go higher.
 Should grooming fees be included or will the caretaker provide grooming care?
 Which brings us to another consideration, should you leave extra money to compensate the caregiver for their time spent taking care of the dog?
 You will have to look at the time that you spend feeding; grooming, training and driving to training and then consider a reasonable hourly rate.
 So why bother figuring it out?
 Just leave a huge sum of money for the care of the dogs and be done with it.
 Unfortunately, courts can find that large sums of money left for the care of a pet are unreasonably high and reduce or eliminate the amount available for the pet's care.

 Now that you've thought about who is to take possession of your Newf and how much money they should have to carry out your wishes, how do you make certain that it is a legally secure arrangement?
 Most people automatically think of using a will or setting up a trust.
 A provision in a will may be the most secure way to provide for your pets' futures but it is not as simple as "I bequeath my worldly possessions to my Newf, George."
 You can't leave property to property, and animals are considered property by the courts.
 You can, however, make a gift to a friend or relative and make the gift conditional on proper care of the pet.
 Clauses or provisions in wills can be expensive to set up, and are not always the quickest way to have funds available for the animals.
 If a will is contested, it could be caught up in the courts for years, thereby tying up resources for poor George.